Five Truths About Graduate School That Nobody Tells You

 Individuals with the “student” mentality follow the same pattern as undergraduates.
 Once finals are over, they live it up and check out all through Christmas break and the summer.
 Life and priorities are scheduled around class.
 However, with a professional mentality, you realize that you can’t afford to take such long breaks because you’ve got a job to do that is not centered on class.
 Everything is scheduled around research.
 I’m not suggesting that you need to become a workaholic.
 Have some fun, play hard, but don’t play as long as the undergrads because you have already started your career and everything you do counts.
 For example, those with the professional mentality enjoy the extra time in the summer, unencumbered with classes, to make huge strides in their publishing.

 Truth #5: Theses and Dissertations Can Actually Hamper Your Progress

 Making the mental switch from the “student” mentality to the “professional” mentality will make all the difference for you or for your graduate students.
-I am curious to hear from you, which of these truths did you find to be most surprising?
-I cover all of these core truths in much greater depth with helpful application exercises in my book Publish and Prosper.
-Also, if you are enjoying the content, receive regular updates on the posts by liking my Facebook page.
+I am curious to hear from you: which of these truths did you find to be most surprising?
+I cover all of these core truths in much greater depth with helpful application exercises in my book, Publish and Prosper.

-I encourage you to take action now to change your outlook of graduate school by completing some "Wrap Up Exercises" that will help you apply the important principles I've discussed here.
-Simply go to my website and then click on "Book Exercise Downloads" and then click on the free download of "Chapter 14 Wrap up Exercises."
-This will be very helpful for you to cement the principles I have discussed!
+I encourage you to take action now to change your outlook of graduate school by completing some "wrap-up exercises" that will help you apply the important principles I've discussed here.
+Simply go to my website, click on "Book Exercise Downloads," and then click on the free download of "Chapter 14 Wrap-Up Exercises."
+This will be very helpful for you to cement the principles I have discussed.